jj1bdx/oueees-201606-public/intro/intro.md

 ---

 # Remember: IoT is a buzzword.
-25 years ago it was called *the Internet*
+25 years ago it was called *the "Internet"*

 ---